pippinbarr/v-r-5/process/talks/v-r-5-talk-planning.md

 There were some beats that really made me believe... should I be looking at those?

-- The shadow cube
 - The vase gleaming in the dark windowed room
 - The moving lights
 - The grass room
-- The sun dias (?)

 Am I better off telling an abbreviated "horror stories" about shadow acne and seams and so on?
 And then also the You Gotta Believe moments?